toptal/granite/docs/tutorial.md

 Great!
 Now it's time to change our views to allow people to interact with the actions we created.

-First, we need to add controller methods to call the `Rent` and `DeliverBack` business actions and create routes for it.
+First, we need to add controller methods to call the `Rent` and `Return` business actions and create routes for it.

 ```ruby